Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Data Release

-\textbf{\arxiv Data.} The original web logs contained fine grained access information by individual users; our timeseries data aggregates these patterns to avoid privacy concerns.
+\textbf{\arxiv.} The original web logs contained fine grained access information by individual users; our time series data aggregates these patterns to avoid privacy concerns.
 In addition, there are two related concerns:

-\begin{enumerate}[label=\textbf{\arabic*.}] \item \textbf{Ethics:} the arXiv organization has not historically made information about paper views/downloads public.
+\begin{enumerate} \item \textbf{Ethics:} the arXiv organization has not historically made information about paper views/downloads public.
 There is a ``neutrality policy'' against appearing to promote specific preprints on the site.
-By removing preprint identifiers from the timeseries, we address this concern. \item \textbf{Re-identification:} The access timeseries are linked with citations, which are publicly available.
+By removing preprint identifiers from the time series, we address this concern. \item \textbf{Re-identification:} The access time series are linked with citations, which are publicly available.
 In principle, this enables (partial) re-identification of the preprints.
 Agreement to responsible usage will reduces this risk while still allowing large-scale scholarly analysis. \end{enumerate}

-\textbf{\github Data.} We also release the GitHub activity logs data used in our study.
+\textbf{\github.} We also release the GitHub activities data used in our study.
 These files are publicly readable without credentialization.